 Of course, you must consider your own personal needs and investment goals, but needless to say, Vanguard is a highly competitive provider with a wide range of funds at excellent prices.
 Yes, it would be cheaper to invest via InvestEngine, but you won’t get the same number of funds there or the security of being with a long established provider.

 Vanguard Investor FAQs

 Is Vanguard Investor any good?

-Vanguard is a reliable, low cost offering for exchange traded funds (ETFs) and mutual funds, however, if you are after comprehensive trading tools and in depth education then Vanguard may not be up to the standard you are looking for.
+Vanguard is a reliable, low cost offering for exchange traded funds (ETFs) and mutual funds; however, if you are after comprehensive trading tools and in depth education, Vanguard may not be up to the standard you are looking for.

 Vanguard UK will definitely fall short of the mark for investors looking for short term investment opportunities, with a distinct lack of charting tools and only Vanguard index funds to choose from.

-If you are looking for financial advice concerning your individual circumstances, then Vanguard Investor is unable to offer you assistance in this area and you would be better to source investment advice from a financial adviser.
+If you are looking for financial advice concerning your individual circumstances, Vanguard Investor is unable to offer you assistance in this area, and you would be better off sourcing investment advice from a financial adviser.

 How safe is Vanguard Investor?

 Investing with Vanguard is as safe as it gets with any online provider, and being covered by the Financial Services Compensation Scheme, you can get back up to £85,0000 should Vanguard cease trading for any reason.